run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 * [XGBoost](https://xgboost.readthedocs.io/)
 * [MPI v2](https://docs.open-mpi.org/)

 There are many ways to install each framework.
 A simple example of installation is the [Kubeflow Training Operator](https://www.kubeflow.org/docs/components/training/installation/).
-Run:ai supports Kubeflow version 1.7 only - which includes TensorFlow, Pytorch, and XGBoost.
+Run:ai supports Training-Operator version 1.7.0 or higher - which includes TensorFlow, Pytorch, and XGBoost.

 To install run the following command: